 Finally, after reading through hundreds of Tripadvisor Reviews, I found Mansion at Costa Tesoro!

-What makes Mansion at Costa Tesoro stand way above all others:
+What makes Mansion at Costa Tesoro stand above all other Resorts in Honduras:

 1. TJ told me that I will have a private car waiting for me once I arrived at Roatan at no extra charge.
 (No other hotel offers this unless you pay)